nhotalling/hpmanager/README.md

-﻿
-# Hit Point Manager
+﻿# Hit Point Manager

-Hit Point Manager is a proof of concept that loads a simple character, calculates its starting hit points (using the rounded average method), and manages its hit points.
+Hit Point Manager is a proof of concept API that loads a simple character, calculates its starting hit points (using the rounded-up average method), and manages its hit points.

 Before building and running the application, you may modify the `characters.json`